jekyllgrim/Class-dependent-pickups/README.md

 `"FirstPlayerClass:FirstItemClass|SecondPlayerClass:SecondItemClass"` and so on.
 So, place `:` between a playerclass name and an item name, and place `|` between each pair.
 There's no limit on the number of pairs.

-Note that the player classes must be defined via the *class* name, not their displayname.
+Note that the player classes must be defined via the *class* name, not their displayname (for example, `DoomPlayer` is valid, `Doom Marine` is not).

+### License and permissions

+This resource is licensed under MIT license.
+See [LICENSE.txt](CDP_ZScript/LICENSE.txt) for details.
+Short version: anyone can use it for any purpose, just copy my LICENSE.txt somewhere into your project.